patrickheck/backsync/README.md

 Backsync Shell Backup Tools
 ===========================

+A Shell Backup Script for Databases and Files that uses Rsync.
+Just setup your origin and destination and run the scripts.

 Contents
 --------
 * rsyncbackup.sh - shell script, that runs backups to a remote server using rsync